SENTENTIA. European Journal of Humanities and Social SciencesПравильная ссылка на статью:

 To understand the program, it is important to give attention to two iconographic details (aside from the integrity of the image of the upper part of the Ark) – the crossed halo of one of the large angels and the wound on the Hand of God.
 The question of authenticity of these fragments hasn’t been resolved categorically, but A.-O. Poilpré believes that these details can with high probability by considered as authentic .
 We agree that there are no sufficient reasons to cast doubt on the authenticity of these fragments.
 In case the monks of Saint-Benoît-sur-Loire, who had looked after the mosaic before it was covered with plaster, made any changes, we can assume that they wouldn’t change iconography due to their reverent attitude to the holy images of the apse.
 It’s worth noticing that the crossed halo had rather been damaged than improved, since, as judged by the condition of the mosaic, it can’t be excluded that some white tesserae had been replaced with the golden ones.
 Another important detail is the stain on the Hand of God, which is either interpreted as a wound [4; 16] or as a scar, created by Juste Lisch in the 19th century .
 We should notice that some drawings and a watercolor of P. Mérimée, painted at the moment of disclosure of the mosaic, there’s no Hand of God at all; it is usually explained by the fact that the mosaic hadn’t been fully revealed at that time .
 However, the hand appears on the sketch by a mosaicist T. Chrétin, who worked at the second stage of restoration of the mosaic (1847 – 1856).
 Some researchers believe that J. Lisch merely intensified the shadow that had already been on the Hand and turned it into a wound .
 In general, the quality of mosaic tesserae on this fragment is the same as the quality of tesserae on the hands of large angels, and can with high probability be considered as an authentic fragment .

 Studying various sources of abbot Theodulf’s inspiration, A. Freeman and P. Meyvaert give attention to the text by Venerable Bede De Temple and report that in this text the “number of cherubs has been increased from two to four”; therefore, the text is assumed to have become the source of iconography of the mosaic of the apse in Germigny-des-Prés .
-Though the possible role of the text as a source of inspiration for Theodulf’s program can’t be denied, we suppose that the primary role in this context belongs to the texts of the Holy Writ containing the description of the Temple of Solomon and the Ark of God.
+Though the possible role of the text as a source of inspiration for Theodulf’s program can’t be denied, we suppose, following A. Grabar, that the primary role in this context belongs to the texts of the Holy Writ containing the description of the Temple of Solomon and the Ark of God.
 The fact that the apse is decorated with the Holy of Holies of the Temple of Solomon, correlates with both the above mentioned inscription by Theodulf calling upon to contemplate the Holy of Holies and the cherubs, and with the texts of the First Book of Kings (1 Kings 6:19-30).
 According to this text, the whole Temple was overlaid with gold (1 Kings 6:22) and decorated with the images of cherubs and palm trees.
 The rich golden background of the lower part of the mosaic, palm motives and cherubs in the elements of mosaic decoration, discovered in 1869 during the restoration works of J. Lisch above the apse’s arch and sketched by the architect Fournier , fully correspond with the Biblical description of the Temple.
 The images of great creatures, cherubs, touching each other with the wings also correspond with the text (1 Kings 6:27): “He placed them in the middle of the inner chamber; their wings were spread out so that the wing of one touched one of the walls and the wing of the other touched the other wall, while their wings met in the middle of the chamber wing to wing”.
 It’s not quite obviously seen in the text, how exactly the cherubs looked like, but we can imagine that each of them at least had two wings, like they have in Theodulf’s mosaic.
-Cherubs, being of the highest angels’ rank in celestial hierarchy , should always be near God and protect His Glory.
+Cherubs, being of the highest angels’ rank in celestial hierarchy, should always be near God and protect His Glory.
 The description of cherubs and seraphim standing near the Celestial Throne, can be found in the Holy Writ in the prophets’ visions (Ezekiel 10:1-22, Isaiah 6:2-3) where their appearance significantly differs from the appearance of angels sent to humans with assignments (Genesis 28:12; 32:1; Judges 2:1-4, Psalms 90:11; Matthew 18:10, Acts 12:7-10).
 But Theodulf’s composition doesn’t reflect this difference.

 The description of the cover of the Ark of the Covenant and small cherubs on it is given in the Book of Exodus (Exodus 25:17-21): “Make an atonement cover of pure gold—two and a half cubits long and a cubit and a half wide.
 And make two cherubim out of hammered gold at the ends of the cover.
 Make one cherub on one end and the second cherub on the other; make the cherubim of one piece with the cover, at the two ends.
 The cherubim are to have their wings spread upward, overshadowing the cover with them.
 The cherubim are to face each other, looking toward the cover.
 Place the cover on top of the ark and put in the ark the tablets of the covenant law that I will give you”.
 It’s important to note that, according to this text, the cherubs and the cover were a single whole.
 Placed on the cover of the Ark of the Covenant, the cherubs at the same time symbolized the Celestial Throne and protected the Glory of the Lord located between the cherubs (Exodus 25:22): “There, above the cover between the two cherubim that are over the ark of the covenant law, I will meet with you and give you all my commands for the Israelites”.